 Admission to PCOM is comprehensive as well as competitive.
 We seek well-rounded, achievement-oriented persons whose character, maturity and sense of dedication point to a successful and productive life as an osteopathic physician.

 Admission to PCOM is competitive and selective.
 Acceptance by the Faculty Committee on Admissions is based on the applicant's fulfillment of undergraduate course requirements, grade point average, Medical College Admission Test (MCAT) scores and a personal interview with the committee.
-We seek well-rounded, achievement-orientated persons whose character, maturity and sense of dedication point to a productive life as an osteopathic physician.
 The Admissions Committee is looking for applicants who bring passion, leadership, compassion and service to the field of osteopathic medicine, and have demonstrated these qualities in their academic history and resume.

 PCOM policy prohibits discrimination on the basis of age, race, color, gender, national origin, ancestry, sexual orientation, gender identity and expression, religion, creed, disability or marital status.
 The policy applies in recruitment and admission of students, employment of faculty and staff, as well as scholarship and loan programs.
 This policy is also followed in the operation of all other programs, activities and services of the college.

 International students (non-U.S. citizens or temporary residents) considered:

 International candidates are encouraged to review the following website prior to applying: www.pcom.edu/admissions/apply/international-applicants.html

 - Accept September 2018 MCAT scores: Yes